paulbaumgarten/pbaumgarten.com/ib-compsci/unit-4/README.md

 * If it is even, divide the number by two.
 * Go back to step 2.

-This series will eventually reach the repeating ”ground” state: 4, 2, 1, 4, 2, 1
+This series will eventually reach the repeating "ground" state: 4, 2, 1, 4, 2, 1

 Here is the sequence generated for an initial value of 26:

 * 26, 13, 40, 20, 10, 5, 16, 8, 4, 2, 1, 4, 2, 1

+Task 1:

-Task 1: Convert the high-level algorithm into pseudo-code subject to the following:
+* Convert the high-level algorithm into pseudo-code
 * At the end, display how many items are in the sequence
 * At the end, display what is the largest number computed in the sequence
-* You can assume the ”ground” state commences when the integer 4 is computed.
+* You can assume the "ground" state commences when the integer 4 is computed.
 At this stage you can terminate computation of the series.
-* If 0 is input as the positive number your algorithm should terminate without calculating the series.

 Task 2: Produce a trace table for your Hailstone Series algorithm, given an input of 17.

-**Question 8: Fizz buzz**
+**Question 6: Fizz buzz**

 This is a "famous" programming job interview question.